Skip to content

 Is it better to have wired or wireless security cameras?

 This will depend on you.
-If you want to be wire-free, then get wireless cameras.
-If you're fine with wires, install a wired home security camera.
+If you want to be wire free, then get wireless cameras.
+If you're fine with wires, have a wired home security camera installed.
 Just weigh their pros and cons, then decide.

 What is a camera receiver?